Hawzz7/amazon-backend/README.md

 * POST /add: Add items to the cart and save purchase history.
 * GET /:userId/history: Get user's purchase history.
 ## Environment Variables
-The application requires the following environment variables:
+ Create a .env file in the root directory and add the following environment variables:
 ```
 ACCESS_TOKEN_SECRET=your_access_token_secret
 REFRESH_TOKEN_SECRET=your_refresh_token_secret